William Harllee

 reducing the section size by over 40%.

-print formats, and utilized the Central
+in print formats and used the Central Market

-Market style guide to ensure legibility, and alignment
+style guide to ensure legibility and alignment

 < Click to Expand >